 Tickets are not required for the university-wide morning Convocation ceremony, though they may be required for separate division and school ceremonies.
 Please check with the divisions and school Dean of Students office with which the graduate you plan to recognize is affiliated.

-Chicago weather can vary widely from sunny and hot to rainy and cool in mid-June.
+Chicago weather can vary widely from sunny and hot to rainy and cool in early-June.
 The University of Chicago’s Convocation ceremony is located outdoors on the Main Quadrangles, so please dress comfortably based on the forecast.
 Guests may be most comfortable in shoes with low or flat heels due to uneven ground.
 Please bring hats, sunscreen, raincoats, etc. as necessary.
-Business Casual is appropriate for most of the receptions and other events.
+Business casual is appropriate for most of the receptions and other events.

-Convocation is held outdoors, rain or shine, on the University's Main Quadrangles.
+Convocation is held outdoors, rain or shine, on the University's Main Quadrangle.
 The University recommends all guests come prepared for the weather.
 The university ceremony may be shortened due to inclement weather.
 In the event of extreme weather, appropriate security measures are in place to ensure the safety of all students and guests.
 Details will be provided on the Convocation website and will be announced broadly at the ceremony.